AhmedEssam17/Halan-Assessment/problem_08/README.md

 ## Problem Statement

-Given an integer array of length n, find the index of the **first duplicate** element.

 Given an integer array of length n, find the index of the **first duplicate** element. in the array and state the runtime and space complexity of your implementation.

 ### Example